-In addition to the quarterly loss trends discussed above, the Company also recognized impairment charges in Q2 2023 upon dropping additional Coastal Batholith claims, in Q3 2023 as related to the termination of the Hurricane Option, in Q4 2023 in relation to its investment in UMS Peru, and again in Q1 2024 after the decision was made to relinquish the remaining Corisur claims.
+In addition to the quarterly loss trends discussed above, the Company also recognized impairment charges in Q2 2023 upon dropping additional Coastal Batholith claims, in Q3 2023 as related to the termination of the Hurricane Option, in Q4 2023 in relation to its investment in UMS Peru, in Q1 2024 after the decision was made to relinquish the remaining Corisur claims, and again in Q4 2024 in relation to its decommissioning of equipment.
 Beyond the fluctuations driven by activity levels, the impairment charges resulted in increased losses during those periods.